 In a StraightBourbon thread from 2012, Todd Leopold breaks down the mashbill (65% rye, 15% corn, 20% malted barley), the average age (four years), and the theory behind the yeast they use.
 He also admits that they add a handful of chocolate malt to the distillate which reminds me of the profiles from the high rye bourbons and straight ryes from Heaven Hill.
 Not a bad profile to chase if you ask me.

 Leopold’s rye started out as a seasonal release, but has since become a year round offering in Colorado.
-Right now their batches are up to the 30′s, and you can get an 86 proof bottle for about $44.
+Right now the number of barrels released is up to the 30’s, and you can get an 86 proof bottle for about $44.
 In another thread, Todd Leopold hinted towards the possibility of some ten year and twenty year Maryland Style Ryes in the future.
 I would guess that a ten year rye from Leopold is about five years away, but when those casks fully mature, you can expect Denver to become synonymous with Maryland Style Rye.

 Color: In the bottle, there is some burgundy and dark purple.
 In the glass, the rye shows its age and lightens up quite a bit.